Frequently Asked Questions about the R.N. to B.S.N. Program

 How much does the program cost?

-To find the current cost per credit visit the Penn State tuition website – be sure to select the Shenango or Beaver campus as our tuition is lower than Penn State’s University Park campus.
+To find the current cost per credit visit the Penn State tuition website – be sure to select the Shenango campus as our tuition is lower than Penn State’s University Park campus.

 If you work for one of our partnering healthcare systems and can prove your employment, you may qualify for a 20 percent discount on tuition.